2.2 Migration Guide

 - When repeat exceptions, or exception are raised when rendering error pages,

-the new error layout will be used.
+error layout will be used.
 It’s recommended to not use additional

 helpers in this layout as its intended for development level errors only.
 This